alexchaichan/alexchaichan/README.md

 <details close>

  <summary>I run almost every programm over the commandline.
-Below I present the programs that I use
+Click the dropdown to see what I use.
 </summary>